yuezk/GlobalProtect-openconnect/README.md

 ## Run

-Once the software is installed, you can run `gpcclient` to start the UI,
+Once the software is installed, you can run `gpclient` to start the UI,

 ## Passing the Custom Parameters to `OpenConnect` CLI